 Some accommodations and services take more time and resources to coordinate.
 For this reason, it is important to plan ahead in anticipation of any needs you may have.
 Proactively discussing your needs with the DSS staff and your instructors (where appropriate) will go a long way towards ensuring timely implementation of accommodations.
 The following detailed information, including specific policies and procedures, provides guidance for utilizing accommodations and services available through DSS.

-Detailed information including specific policies and procedures regarding accommodations and services available at the college can be found below.
+Detailed information including specific policies and procedures regarding accommodations and services available at the college can be found in our DSS Handbook.